-Have you ever wondered how your employment history will affect your ability to buy a home?
+Can you get a mortgage without a 2 year work history?
 Many factors are considered when you apply for a home loan.
-Employment history is a big one, here’s what you need to know
+Employment history is a big one, here’s what you need to know:

-Can I Get a Mortgage Without a 2-Year Work History?
+Get a Mortgage Without a 2-Years Work History